Alakhdeepsingh/Schedule-List/README.md

 # Schedule-List

-Schedule-List features are as below:
+Schedule-List is basically a To-do-List whose features are as below:
  - Adding Item to the todo list
  - Storing Items in local storage
  - Edit existing items in the list